davmac314/dinit/doc/linux/DINIT-AS-INIT.md

   The system is also rebooted if the filesystem check makes automatic changes that require it.
 - `rootrw` - once the root filesystem has been checked, it can be mounted read-write (the kernel normally mounts root as read-only).
+This service has the `starts-rwfs` option set, to prompt dinit to create its control socket (if not already done).
 - `auxfscheck` - runs fsck for the auxillary filesystems (apart from the root filesystem) which are needed for general system operation.
 Any filesystems listed in `/etc/fstab` will be checked, depending on how they are configured.